I believe exercise is a huge component in mental health. More and more studies have

 and for us to get acquainted.
 Once we determine Walk n’ Talk is a good fit, we will start

 doing sessions outside.
+We can meet at the Rogue River Greenway at the bridge or at the Palmerton Arboretum.
 In the case of a rainout we can choose to reschedule.
 I

 normally do these sessions on specific mornings of the week.